vapoursynth/vapoursynth/doc/output.rst

 *******

 ``-a, --arg key=value``
-    Argument to pass to the script environment, it a key with this name and value (str typed) will be set in the globals dict
+    Argument to pass to the script environment, a key with this name and value (str typed) will be set in the globals dict

 ``-s, --start N``
-    Set output frame range (first frame)
+    Set the first frame to output, or the first sample for audio

 ``-e, --end N``
-    Set output frame range (last frame)
+    Set the last frame to output, or the last sample for audio (inclusive)

 ``-o, --outputindex N``
     Select output index